VemuriHaritha/Redrob-Candidate-Ranking/README.md

 **Why TF-IDF as Stage 2 rather than a second rule pass**

-TF-IDF catches vocabulary variation that keyword lists miss — a candidate who writes "dense vector index" instead of "FAISS" still gets similarity credit against the JD reference text.
+TF-IDF catches vocabulary variation that keyword lists miss, a candidate who writes "dense vector index" instead of "FAISS" still gets similarity credit against the JD reference text.
 It also down-weights tokens that appear in almost every candidate's profile, which reduces noise from generic terms like "Python" or "machine learning".